 Approximate Total Cost: $42

 To make the raised garden bed, I simply laid my 12 cinder blocks out in a rectangular pattern with the holes of the cinder blocks facing up.
-I was going to top the cinder block holes with cinder block caps, but those things are heavy!
+I was going to top the concrete block holes with concrete block caps, but those things are heavy!
 I really didn’t want to lift 12 of those into the car.
 So I used 12 concrete bricks instead, at a cost of just 45 cents each.
 I simply placed a concrete brick over each cinder block hole.

 I filled the raised garden bed with a colorful selection of annual mums.
 In all, this project (including my run to the home improvement store to get the bricks, soil and mums) took less than 3 hours.

 I’m thinking of getting more soil for the raised planting bed.
-I would like to add more mulch around the bed to soften the look of the cinder blocks.
+I would like to add more mulch around the bed to soften the look of the concrete blocks.
 I think the raised garden bed will look great once the mums fill out.